 PER is not considered a Substance of Very High Concern (SVHC).
 Therefore, companies can continue to use the solvent which is, due to its excellent solvency power and its easy and effective recycling behaviour, still considered the benchmark in the industry.
 In order to continue using the substance in accordance with REACH, users need to ensure strict compliance with risk management measures or instructions on uses specified in the registration dossier or extended safety data sheet.

 The use of TRI after 21 April 2016 (Sunset Date) is only allowed if an authorization for the relevant use is granted.
-ECHA published its final opinion on the application submitted by Dow/SAFECHEM for the use of TRI in industrial parts cleaning by vapour degreasing in September 2015 and suggested a review period of 7 years.
-The application for authorization is now under review by the European Commission.
+On the 10th of August, the European Commission adopted the decision related to the application for authorisation for the use of Trichloroethylene (TRI) in industrial parts cleaning by vapour degreasing and granted the authorisation.

 At the end of September 2016, the European Commission drafted the amendment of Annex XIV, including n-PB due to its classification as toxic for reproduction (category 1B).
 Hence it is a Substance of Very High Concern (SVHC).
 According to the principles of REACH, n-PB cannot therefore be considered a drop-in replacement for TRI.
 The amendment proposed a sunset date for n-PB of 36 months after its inclusion in Annex XIV.
 After the sunset date, the use of n-PB is only allowed if an authorization is granted for the specific use.
 In June 2017, the European Commission implemented an amendment of Annex XIV including nPB due to its classification as toxic for reproduction (category 1B).